Finding Estate Debts (MP)

 MP Specifics

-In the Northern Mariana Islands, when a prospective executor files a petition for probate, he or she must also publish a notice of the associated court hearing in a newspaper published in the Commonwealth, at least 5 days before the hearing.
-This notice must also inform creditors that they have up to 60 days from the date of first publication to file any debt claims with the Court of Clerks.
+- Publish a Notice of Hearing in a newspaper published in the Commonwealth, informing creditors that they have up to 60 days from the date of first publication to file any debt claims with the Court of Clerks (a draft of this notice must be included in the original petition).

 Informal Debt Claims